 A small bracelet or ring are popular gifts for newborns in the Western World, and something often handed to the new parents by a close relative.
 I was interested in particular by the use of silver, which I found out symbolises health and good fortune.
 This is popular in Britain and I’ve been intrigued as to why!

-This article from The Royal Mint speaks of the silver coin tradition which goes back centuries.
+This article from The Royal Mint on birth and christening gifts speaks of the silver coin tradition which goes back centuries.
 One link is the three wise men inspiring individuals to give precious metals to newborns as luck and prosperity.
 The silver sixpence was introduced by King Edward VI and this became a symbol of good fortune.
 Many parents aim to start the baby’s savings account and this gesture can also be linked to this.

 Over time, the form might have changed but the giving of silver has not!
 In Tudor times, it was popular to gift silver spoons (another sign of good luck and wellbeing), and during Queen Victoria’s reign, it was silver trinkets.
 Recent years has seen a silver rattle rising in popularity.